Tableau Stabilization and Lattice Paths: Lattice Path Tools

 Consider two lattice paths $ P $(blue) and $ Q $(red) within the matrix $ M $ that cross in a way that they switch from $ Q $ being on top to $ P $ being on top, as in the left figure of Figure~\ref{fig:topdown}.

 Consider the result of switching the labels on the paths after $ P $ and $ Q $ diverge, giving new paths $ P' $ (blue) and $ Q' $ (red) as shown in the right figure of Figure~\ref{fig:topdown}.
-After using top-down switching, we have a clear upper and lower path.
+After this top-down switch, we have a clear upper and lower path.
 Our goal in this subsection is to show that this operation weakly increases the maximum combined length of increasing subsequences they contain.

 \begin{Lemma} For any words $ A, B, C, D_1, \dots, D_m $,

 \end{Lemma}

 \begin{proof}